 Mitigation Measure Implementation and Timing Responsible for Implementing Responsibility for Monitoring 3.3 Air Quality 3.3-1 Measures to Reduce Short-term Construction Related Emissions The following measures will be implemented by the Proposed Project to reduce emissions of criteria pollutants and DPM from construction.
-Applicant submit to LCAQMD a Construction Emission/Dust Control Plan and other information conforming to this Applicant County a) Prior to approval of Grading or Improvement Plans- (whichever occurs first) the Applicant shall submit to LCAQMD a Construction Emission/Dust Control Plan within 30 days prior to groundbreaking.
-The following shall be listed on the improvement plans as standard notes: Mitigation Measure within 30 days prior to groundbreaking.
-County to review prior to issuing Grading or Improvement Plans- (whichever During construction, emissions of fugitive dust from any active operation, open storage pile, or disturbed surface area, shall be controlled so that dust does not remain visible in the atmosphere beyond the boundary line of the emission source. occurs first).
-(Use Permit COA) When wind speeds result in dust emissions crossing property lines, and despite the application of dust control measures, grading and earthmoving operations shall be suspended and inactive disturbed surface areas shall be stabilized.
-Fugitive dust generated by active operations, open storage piles, or from a disturbed surface area shall not result in such opacity as to obscure an observer's view to a degree equal to or greater than does smoke as dark or darker in shade as that designated as No. 2 on the Ringlemann Chart (or 40 percent opacity).
-All exposed soils be watered as needed to prevent dust density as described above and in order to prevent dust from visibly exiting the property.
-Any visible tracked out dirt on a paved road where vehicles enter and exit the work area must be removed at the end of the workday or at least one time per day.
-Removal shall be accomplished by using wet sweeping or a HEPA filter equipped vacuum device.
-Dirt from vehicles exiting the site shall be removed through the use of a gravel pad, a tire shaker, a wheel wash system, or a pavement extending for not less than 50 feet from the intersection with the paved public road.
-All haul trucks transporting soil, sand, or other loose material offsite shall be covered.
-All vehicle speeds on unpaved roads shall be limited to 25 mph.
-During construction the contractor shall, where feasible, utilize existing power sources (e.g., power poles) or clean fuel (i.e. gasoline, biodiesel, natural gas) generators rather than temporary diesel power generators.
-Idling times shall be minimized either by shutting equipment off when not in use or reducing the maximum idling time to 5 minutes (as required by the California airborne toxics control measure Title 13, Section 2485 of California Code of Regulations [CCR]).
-Clear signage shall be provided for construction workers at all access points.
-Signs shall be posted in the designated queuing areas of the construction site to remind off-road equipment operators that idling time is limited to a maximum of 5 minutes. b) In conjunction with the submittal of the Construction Emission/Dust Control Plan, the prime contractor shall submit to the District a comprehensive inventory (i.e., make, model, year, emission rating) of all the heavy-duty off-road equipment (50 horsepower or greater) that will be used in aggregate of 40 or more hours for the construction project.
-If any new equipment is added after submission of the inventory, the prime contractor shall contact the LCAQMD prior to the new equipment being utilized.
-Except in the event of emergency work, when no notice shall be required, the project representative shall provide the District, at least one business day prior to the use of subject heavy-duty off road equipment with the anticipated construction timeline including start date, name and phone number of the property owner, project manager and on-site foreman.
-The equipment inventory shall meet the minimum requirements as specified in MM 3.3-1c, including the use of Tier 4 engines or better to the maximum extent feasible, and Level 3 Diesel Filters during all phases of development.
+Applicant submit to LCAQMD a Construction Emission/Dust Control Plan and other information conforming to this Applicant County a) Prior to approval of Grading or Improvement Plans- (whichever occurs first) Applicant shall submit to LCAQMD a Construction Emission/Dust Control Pl within 30 days prior to groundbreaking.
+The following shall be listed on the improvement plans as standard notes: the Mitigation Measure within 30 days During construction, emissions of fugitive dust from any active operation, op storage pile, or disturbed surface area, shall be controlled so that dust does remain visible in the atmosphere beyond the boundary line of the emissions en not When wind speeds result in dust emissions crossing property lines, and des application of dust control measures, grading and earthmoving operations s suspended and inactive disturbed surface areas shall be stabilized.
+Fugitive dust generated by active operations, open storage piles, or from a disturbed surface area shall not result in such opacity as to obscure an obse view to a degree equal to or greater than does smoke as dark or darker in s that designated as No. 2 on the Ringlemann Chart (or 40 percent opacity).
+All exposed soils be watered as needed to prevent dust density as describe and in order to prevent dust from visibly exiting the property. d above Any visible tracked out dirt on a paved road where vehicles enter and exit the area must be removed at the end of the workday or at least one time per da Removal shall be accomplished by using wet sweeping or a HEPA filter equ vacuum device.
+Dirt from vehicles exiting the site shall be removed through of a gravel pad, a tire shaker, a wheel wash system, or a pavement extending not less than 50 feet from the intersection with the paved public road. y. iipped the use All haul trucks transporting soil, sand, or other loose material offsite shall be covered.
+All vehicle speeds on unpaved roads shall be limited to 25 mph. • During construction the contractor shall, where feasible, utilize existing powers sources (e.g., power poles) or clean fuel (i.e. gasoline, biodiesel, natural gas generators rather than temporary diesel power generators.
+Idling times shall be minimized either by shutting equipment off when not in reducing the maximum idling time to 5 minutes (as required by the California airborne toxics control measure Title 13, Section 2485 of California Code of Regulations [CCR]).
+Clear signage shall be provided for construction worke access points.
+Signs shall be posted in the designated queuing areas of the construction site to remind off-road equipment operators that idling time is li a maximum of 5 minutes. rs at all b) In conjunction with the submittal of the Construction Emission/Dust Control Plan, the prime contractor shall submit to the District a comprehensive inventory (i.e.,